 - I am looking forward to more doors opening for me.

-- I can definitely succeed very soon.
+- I will definitely succeed very soon.

 - This rejection does not change the way I look at myself.

 These subliminal messages not only make the visualization exercise more effective but they can also change the way your mind thinks.
 You will become more open to new possibilities when you embrace the temporary setbacks.

 Once rejected, we tend to relive the situation and discuss it with others when we shouldn’t.
 Instead of focusing on rejections, try to focus on instances when you’ve succeeded and when your expectations were met.
 Remembering those positive outcomes will help to boost your morale and should help you to realize that you’re meant for something bigger and better.
 If you lump this rejection with past rejections/failures you’ll feel overwhelmed and the magnitude of this particular rejection will be magnified unnecessarily.
 Treat each experience individually and learn to put the past rest.

 Once rejected, it’s very easy to blame yourself and find faults with your resume or even your personality.
 Don’t beat yourself up just because you’ve been rejected for several jobs.
 Try to focus on your strengths and identify opportunities that you are passionate about and that passion will shine through in interviews.
 Remind yourself that you have a lot of marketable qualities.
 There is always going to be an infinite long list of things that you cannot do, focusing on those things will only get you down.
 If you focus on what you can do and what it is you can improve on, then you are more likely to make progress in your career.

 12. Allow Yourself A Limited Amount Of Time To Grieve